-When our ward split in November, the Stake President stood at the pulpit and quoted some quote about how nobody likes change (which is when I leaned over to Joel and asked him if that was so, then why exactly did so many people vote for Obama?) but that it was often good for us and he wanted us to please embrace it anyway.
+When our ward split in November, the Stake President stood at the pulpit and quoted some quote about how nobody likes change but that it was often good for us and he wanted us to please embrace it anyway.

 He’s right.
 Change is hard.
 However, change can be very good if we can only make ourselves do it.

 This new year I’ve gone whole hog on the change.
 I figure if Obama’s going to be the president, perhaps I’d better jump on the bandwagon, right?
 It took me a while to convince my dear husband, but I think I’ve got him on board with me at this point.

 The biggest change is that we are now getting up at 6:30 am every single day.
 Every.
 Single.
 Day.
 Except maybe Saturday, but at least I will be getting up that early due to my voice lesson schedule in St. George, so as far as I’m concerned it is every single day.
 Every.
 Single.
 Day.

 Some of you know me from the mission, or maybe you were my roommate in college.
 Or you are my mother.
 If you are one of those people then you absolutely understand why this is such a big deal.
 Huge deal.
 GIGANTIC DEAL!

 I am not a morning person.
 I am a night owl, as they say.
 This is the way I came, and nobody can tell me that there’s a way to change my particular circadian rhythm.
 I’ve tried.
 Plus, I’ve been given a child who is just like me.
 No matter what time I drag her out of bed in the morning, she is up much later than her sisters.
 She generally looks at all the books in her room, often plays with toys and comes out to tell me “important things” about every five minutes until 11:30 pm.
 She gets her energy at night, and believe me, it is not there in the morning.
 And it isn’t for me, either.